giordanna/vimeo-player-ios-issue-svelte/README.md

 # Vimeo Player iOS Issue

-Run alongside a Flutter Project, with this as the main.dart: https://gist.github.com/giordanna/938ee0c301a19a0068d03ca29ace2300
+Run alongside a Flutter Project, with this as the `main.dart`: https://gist.github.com/giordanna/938ee0c301a19a0068d03ca29ace2300

 This vimeo ID words fine on an iOS app: 666201451, while this one gives an error: 855303737.